wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 # NUR EZZATY BINTI HUSIN
-## Soak Testing of OpenAI ChatGPT Using JMeter
+## Soak Testing of ChatGPT Using JMeter